Skip to main content

 In x402 v2, the Bazaar has been codified as an official extension in the reference SDK (@x402/extensions/bazaar).
 This extension enables:

-1. Servers declare discovery metadata (input/output schemas) in their route configuration
+1. Sellers declare discovery metadata (input/output schemas) in their route configuration.

 v1 vs v2